chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 toc: true
 ---

-### Are Chainguard Images based on Alpine?
+### Which Linux distribution is used as base for Chainguard Images?
-No. Chainguard images are based on [Wolfi](/open-source/wolfi/), a Linux _undistro_ we built specifically to address software supply chain security issues.
+Chainguard images are based on [Wolfi](/open-source/wolfi/), a Linux _undistro_ we built specifically to address software supply chain security issues.
+We do have some images with Alpine-based variants in order to support musl or unusual architectures.

 ### How do Chainguard Images relate to the Google Distroless Images?
 The [Google distroless](https://github.com/GoogleContainerTools/distroless) images follow a similar